Needlesslord/Research-Project-Installer/docs/README.md

 Installation Packages are used broadly, as said before.
 From programs to games to other type of software.
 However, in this section, I will show you where you may have seen it in games and how they made your life easier.
 Mostly, since users are familiar with this way of installing games and also make it really simple, fast and easy all (or almost all) games use Installers.

 *Disclaimer!
-Please note that these pictures are from different years, so the window design may be different now*
+Please note that these pictures are from different years, so the design or usage may be different now.*

 ### Game Shops